salrashid123/tls_ak/README.md

 CA but by comparing the Public Key used in the session matches what is on the TPM confirmed through remote attestation and certification of the key.

-Essentially, the trusted authority that issues the x509 certificate for TLS is not strictly untrusted but yet the client can ensure the TLS session terminates on a device that is confirmed to host the session's private key
+Essentially, the trusted authority that issues the x509 certificate for TLS is not strictly trusted but yet the client can ensure the TLS session terminates on a device that is confirmed to host the session's private key

 This ensures the client is connecting to the remote host where the TPM resides